FIUS/Announcer/README.md

   2. Add all groups to the `TelegramList.java` file, (by adding Enum values, **values needs to be in caps**)
   2. Build a docker image by running `sudo docker build -t <name> .`
   3. Create `credential.conf` by writing in the first line the telegram bot name, in the second line the bot token and in the third line the chatID of the person who will be SUPER_ADMIN.
-You can find out your chatID as described below in the section usage for first usage type 0 in the third line.
+You can find out your chatID as described below in the section usage.
+  For first usage type 0 in the third line.
 You can run the bot and build it again with the chatID after you find out.
   4. Store `credential.conf` file in the directory which will be used as volume.
 The config file has to has the path `/data/credential.conf` in the container itself (which will be achieved when following step 5).
   5. Start the docker container from the just created image.
 A volume is required for storing the user data permanently and loading the telegram api token, username and SUPER_ADMIN.